flexiblepower/fpai-documentation/EF-Pi/Runtime.md

 ### TimeUtil

-Since timestamps (using `Date` objects) and duration (using `Measurable` objects) are a central part of the FPAI framework, the API also provides a `TimeUtil` class to combine these two.
+Since timestamps (using `Date` objects) and duration (using `Measurable` objects) are a central part of the EF-Pi framework, the API also provides a `TimeUtil` class to combine these two.

 ```java
 Date now = timeService.getTime()